 How is that?
 Well, It seems that having no ability to “like” or comment motivates people to share your posts — this function is called forwarding here.
 And people actually do forward posts — to their friends, groups, and other public channels.

-Such broad audience reach isn’t unique to my channel.
+Such a broad audience reach isn’t unique to my channel.
 For example, take a look at the Telegram’s own news channel: they have 78k followers while their typical post reaches about 250–400 thousand people.
 That’s huge.

-Frankly, I have no idea what Telegram will be like in few years.
+Frankly, I have no idea what Telegram will be like in a few years.
 I also have no idea where to get the audience, I’m not even sure how most of these 74 followers I currently have found me in the first place.

 What I know, though, is that Telegram is certainly worth to try.